tassiLuca/pcd-2022-2023/app/src/main/java/pcd/lab09/README.md

   - `Behavior[T]` represents a behavior for processing messages of type `T`
 - Build behavior by passing a function to a factory such as `Behaviors.receive(f)`
   - creates the behavior instance immediately before the actor is running
-  - state is updated by returning a new behavior that holds the new immutable state, in a pure functional way
+  - ✨ **state is updated by returning a new behavior that holds the new immutable state, in a pure functional way**
   - termination
 - An actor is given by a `Behavior[T]` and an `ActorContext[T]` in which the behavior is executed, which provides access to, notably:
   - `context.system(actor system)`